driveloader/NotePy/README.md

 ## How It Works 👷‍♂️

 #### ~ When you launch NotePy, a user-friendly GUI window will open, and you’ll be ready to write and edit text just like in any standard notepad application.
-It’s as easy as pie, if pie were made of code.💀
+It’s as easy as pie, if pie were made of code. (lol)

 <p align="center">
 <img src="https://github.com/driveloader/NotePy/blob/master/Extra/image.png" alt="Main Page" width="500px">